 But, just how many organizations are taking necessary steps to effectively manage their machine identities, especially when compared to human identities?
 To better understand the gap between implementation of security controls for human identities and those for machine identities, Venafi sponsored a survey that evaluated similar security controls for each type of identity.

 Unfortunately, our survey revealed that enterprises aren’t effectively managing and protecting their machine identities.
 For example, just half (54%) of organizations have a written policy on key length and randomness for machine identities, but 85% have a policy that governs password length for human identities.

 “Identities are widely recognized as a key element in the threat landscape,” says Kevin Bocek, vice president of security strategy and threat intelligence for Venafi.
 “Machine identities are a relatively new, and very effective, point of attack, but there is a huge gap between the security controls applied to human identities and those applied to machine identities.
 This is a problem because the future of digital business relies heavily on machines.”

 Additional findings from the study include:

 “Enterprises are seeing dramatic growth in container usage, artificial intelligence, microservices and IoT devices, as well as machines in cloud and virtualized environments,” concludes Bocek.
 “Everyone—from CISOs to security architects and security practitioners—must prioritize the management of machine identities for their organizations’ digital

 transformation to be successful.”

-Are making sure your machine identities are protected?
+Are making sure your machine identities are properly managed?